- Bunch of women I had nothing in common with

 - Try new foods at the start of the day.
 Alan has a lot of allergies so it was important for us to monitor Jax when starting solids.
 This tip of starting new foods in the mornings so you could monitor baby all day for reactions was a great tip.

 - Puree vs fork mashed vs whole foods.
 Preparation needs to be minimal to allow baby the learning of different textures of food.
-I am working on a post about that soon.

 Week 5 – Mobile Library